farscapian/cln-reckless-wrapper/README.md

-# cln-reckless-wrapper
+# reckless-wrapper

-A CLN plugin that exposes the reckless shell script as an RPC method so hackathoners can do plugin development on LNPlay exclusively using the REST interface.
+A CLN plugin that exposes the reckless shell script functionality as CLN RPC methods.